 Knowledge management is a critical concern for contemporary organizations, and it is expected to become increasingly important in the future (Nonaka and Takeuchi, 1995).
 It has long been recognized that computers could increase the range, depth and speed with which information could be acquired, processed, presented for use and shared for collaborative efforts.
 However, research in this area has given little attention to theoretical or conceptual issues about information acquisition, processing and integration, and even less attention to theoretical issues about the antecedents and consequences of different patterns of information distribution within work groups, and the conditions under which information can be and is easily shared among group members.
-Recent developments in technologies have shown their potential as knowledge management systems, although little is known about the social challenges and motivations for group members to use these systems effectively.
-These challenges call for a knowledge network approach (Monge and Contractor, 2001) and knowledge-based theories to understand groups' use of new media
+Recent developments in technologies have shown their potential as knowledge management systems, although little is known about the social challenges and motivations for group members to use these systems effectively (Hollingshead et al., 2002).
+These challenges call for a knowledge network approach (Contractor and Monge, 2002; Monge and Contractor, 2001, 2003) and knowledgebased theories to understand groups' use of new media.